 Fill an inflatable pool with water and ice (you’d like it freezing!)
 Add at least 20 marbles.
-Kids should get the marbles using their foot and transfer it to their designated cup within 3 minutes.
-Whoever collects the most number of marble wins the game!
+Kids should get the marbles using their feet and transfer them to their designated cup within 3 minutes.
+Whoever collects the most marble wins the game!

 21. Mummy Wrap

-Let the children choose their partner.
-Hand each team with one to two rolls of tissue.
+Let the children choose their partners.
+Hand each team one to two rolls of tissue.
 One will play as the mummy while the other one will wrap him around (except his nose so he can breathe).
 The team that has a completely wrapped mummy wins.

 22. Gummy Bear Pie

 Hide 10 gummies on a paper plate.
 Fill it with whipped cream on top.
-Let the children find all the gummies using their mouth – no one is allowed to use their hands.
+Let the children find all the gummies using their mouths – no one is allowed to use their hands.

 23. Bobbing for Donuts

-Hang donuts, just enough to still let the kids reach them using their mouth.
+Hang donuts, just enough to still let the kids reach them using their mouths.
 The kids are required to finish the donuts without holding them.

 24. Color Gun